Prologue

 "I sent the shirei.
 I'm sorry."

 Promising to candidly pass along any information that came his way, the man had implored Taiki not to rashly send the shirei to Gyousou.
-But while the man had apparently kept his end of the bargain, Taiki hadn't done as he'd been asked.
+But while he’d apparently kept his end of the bargain, Taiki hadn’t done as he’d been asked.

 The man nodded and drew forth the sword he wore at his waist in a single motion.
 Taiki stopped in his tracks.
 Not because he was particularly afraid.
 He still trusted the man.
-The man's actions simply perplexed him.
+These actions simply perplexed him.

 "What's going on?"
 Taiki queried, suddenly beset by worry, noticing for the first time that the man was casting off a threatening aura that he'd hitherto hidden from view.